-Laura Solomons (Trustee): Laura is Head of Donor Relations at The Sutton Trust, a foundation which improves social mobility in the UK through evidence-based programmes, research and policy advocacy.
+Laura Solomons (Chair and Trustee): Laura is Head of Donor Relations at The Sutton Trust, a foundation which champions social mobility in the UK through evidence-based programmes, research and policy advocacy.
 She has previously held fundraising roles at Anthony Nolan, Scope and School-Home Support.
-She provides small charities with free fundraising consultancy through Raise Your Hands and acts as a mentor for solo charity fundraisers.
-You can read an interview Laura gave on being a Trustee here.
+Laura is passionate about facilitating better conversations between funders and charities to build trust, share power and make better use of resources.
+As part of this work she is helping to lead the #FixtheForm campaign, looking at what improvements are needed for grant application forms.

 Anne Young (Trustee): Anne is Director of Strategy and Innovation for the National Lottery Heritage Fund, leading on strategy, research, and social investment.
 She has previously worked in policy and strategy for the Fund, developing programmes focused on inspiring philanthropy in heritage and putting culture at the heart of place-making.
 Before joining the Fund, she worked in fundraising and publishing at the British Library.
 She has lived in Brixton and Herne Hill for over 30 years.